 This three-credit course is the second in a ten-credit sequence of three courses designed for students participating in Bellevue College's (BC) Model United Nations (MUN) program.
-The sequence is specifically designed to prepare students to participate in the National Model United Nations (NMUN) conference in New York, NY, March 29-April 2, 2015.
-At this conference 5,000 student "delegates" from around the world come together to simulate UN committee proceedings as representatives of a country other than their own.
-This year we will be representing New Zealand.
+The sequence is specifically designed to prepare students to participate in the National Model United Nations (NMUN) conference in New York, NY, March 27-31, 2016.
+At the New York conference 5,000 student "delegates" from around the world come together to simulate UN committee proceedings as representatives of a country other than their own.
+This year we will be representing the Hashemite Kingdom of Jordan.
 Student delegates at the conference write position papers, draft resolutions, negotiate with supporters and adversaries, and navigate the U.N.'s rules of procedure in an attempt to mobilize international cooperation to resolve real international problems.
 This is an amazing opportunity to travel to New York City, to meet with real foreign diplomats, and to visit the United Nations Headquarters.
 It is also a unique learning opportunity that will help you foster skills related to research, writing, public speaking, problem solving, consensus building and conflict resolution.
 Last quarter in POLS 121 we focused on world geography and the United Nations in general.
-This quarter I expect all of you to become experts (to the greatest extent possible) on (a) the committee to which you are assigned for the New York conference, (b) the topics before your committee, (c) New Zealand's position on each of those topics, and (d) the rules of procedure for the conference in New York.
+This quarter I expect all of you to become experts (to the greatest extent possible) on (a) the committee to which you are assigned for the New York conference, (b) the topics before your committee, (c) Jordan's position on each of those topics, and (d) the rules of procedure for the conference in New York.